FrancescaK/MongoDB_Community_Kit/at_your_company.md

 At Your Company
 ================================

+If you believe MongoDB can benefit others at your company or organization, there are a number of ways you can introduce your colleagues to this new technology.

 ###Host a Hackathon

 Hackathons are a great way to expose developers in your company to MongoDB and show managers what MongoDB can do.
 Try holding a hackathon for building a MongoDB app.
 Below are some best practices for planning a hackathon: